Lucyjpjones/lj-fscr/README.md

 - Add a count onto the bag icon so userso it is easily visible to the user how many items are in their bag.
 - Search functionality to work across site
 - Add video blogs to blog (already included in filter)
+- Ability for user to enter postcode and autofill whole address

 ---